tutuka/node-coldfusion-tester/README.md

 prompt: List of folders inside your test folder containing different kinds of tests (e.g. integration and unit):  (spec,unit)
 prompt: Path from the host to the test runner:  (testbox/system/runners/HTMLRunner.cfm)
 prompt: Suffix to be used for test files:  (Spec)
+prompt: List of folders in your project to be ignored from watching.
+This supports anytime matchers (https://github.com/es128/anymatch): (**/testbox/**)
 ```

 This in turn will create a `cf-tester-config.json` file in the current folder containing: